talon-one/talon_go/docs/Coupon.md

 `func (o *Coupon) SetIsReservationMandatory(v bool)`

 SetIsReservationMandatory gets a reference to the given bool and assigns it to the IsReservationMandatory field.

+### GetImplicitlyReserved

+`func (o *Coupon) GetImplicitlyReserved() bool`

+GetImplicitlyReserved returns the ImplicitlyReserved field if non-nil, zero value otherwise.

+### GetImplicitlyReservedOk

+`func (o *Coupon) GetImplicitlyReservedOk() (bool, bool)`

+GetImplicitlyReservedOk returns a tuple with the ImplicitlyReserved field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasImplicitlyReserved

+`func (o *Coupon) HasImplicitlyReserved() bool`

+HasImplicitlyReserved returns a boolean if a field has been set.

+### SetImplicitlyReserved

+`func (o *Coupon) SetImplicitlyReserved(v bool)`

+SetImplicitlyReserved gets a reference to the given bool and assigns it to the ImplicitlyReserved field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)